Lyddem/Lyddem-BeesBeesBees/README.md

 README.md

-#6ees6ees6ees This is a project I completed as a student at hackreactor.
-This project was worked on with a pair.
+#This is a project I completed as a student at hackreactor.